nek009/ROS2_on_RaspPi_lecture01_Settings_OnOffSISO/README.md

 Target circuit is shown in figure below.
 Rasp.
 Pi named `pi1` controls a led and Rasp.
 Pi named `pi2` senses a state of a switch.
 Both Rasp.
 Pi are connected each by network.
-The examination is to control a led by a state of a switch on ROS2 system.
+The examination is to control a led by a state of a switch on ROS2 system.<br>
+If there is only one Rasp.
+Pi, it is ok to replace `pi2` with `pi1` and to read this repository with only one Rasp.
+Pi.

 <img src="docs/figs/led_switch.png" width="500">